The best time to take your RMD

 The rules

-Over the last four years, many changes have gone into effect regarding RMDs and when they’re required, so let’s tackle those first.
+Over the last several years, many changes have gone into effect regarding RMDs and when they’re required, so let’s tackle those first.

 First off, RMDs apply to the following employer-sponsored retirement plans: 401(k)s, 403(b)s, and 457(b)s.
 They also apply to traditional IRAs, SEP IRAs, SARSEP IRAs, and SIMPLE IRAs.
-As far as Roth plans go, RMD rules apply to Roth 401(k) accounts, but not Roth IRAs.
+RMD rules do not apply to Roth IRAs, and they no longer apply to Roth 401(k)s either.

 Timing is everything

-The most important part of timing your RMDs is to make sure you take them by the deadline.
-If you don’t take your first RMD according to the rules spelled out above, you’ll face a penalty of 50% of the amount you should have taken, but didn’t.
+The most important part of timing your RMDs is to make sure you take them by the end of the year.
+If you don’t take your first RMD according to the rules spelled out above, you’ll face a penalty of 50% of the amount you should have taken.
 In addition, you’ll owe income taxes on the amount.

 Tax considerations